jasperwelgemoed/jasperwelgemoed.github.io/_projects/Stratos_V/index.md

 - **Phased Development**: Then I broke up the project into logical phases (Pre-Phase A to F), each with clear goals, decision points, and deliverables.
 Early phases focus on feasibility, requirements, and design, while later ones cover fabrication, testing, operations, and decommissioning.
 I setup daily meetings to keep track of the department their progress during each phase.

 - **Requirement-Driven Design**: One of my main responsibilities was to ensure that all design decisions made by the engineers where in line with our mission.
 With a project this size, we had over 800 requirements.
 To keep track of the requirement's validation and verification, I yielded a sponsorship from Valispace and setup an online requirement tracking tool tailored to our project.
 Under my guidance the team defined clear **Mission** and **Stakeholder Requirements** to guide all activities.
 These include technical goals (e.g., reusability, altitude targets), documentation, safety compliance, budget constraints, and stakeholder communication.

+- **Work Planning Tools**: One of the major challenges for this project for me was to keep track of people's work progress and ensure that it contributed to the mission.
+To assist me and the engineers with this, I created a centralized database for engineers to update their status on their work progress and a place for them to create workpackages.
+I setup a Notion page with databases for storing documentation, sources, meeting minutes, CAD files, finances and deadlines.
+I created tutorial videos for the team to watch to get them up to speed with using the tool.
+In the same place people could find a set of **Work Flow Diagrams (WFDs)** and **Work Breakdown Structures (WBSs)** that I created together with the engineers for each project phase, allowing for top-down planning.
+This was supplemented by **Gantt charts** that show timelines, task durations, and milestones.

 <div style="display: flex; gap: 10px; justify-content: center; align-items: flex-start;">
   <figure>